Early Collaborative Games of Fantasy and Imagination

 - Jean de Condé (late 13th/early 14th C.), "The Beaten Path" (text and translation of a medieval fabliau illustrating the game of "The King Who Does Not Lie," a likely predecessor to "Questions and Commands" and one of several medieval French descriptions of king/queen games)

-- Anonymous (13th C. and 15th C.), "Ragemon le bon & Ragman Roll" (two games, one in French and one in English, that randomly assigned traits to different players--essentially the same as the fortune game "Le Jeu d'aventure," which has no adventure in the modern sense and instead evokes the earlier meaning to take a chance)
+- Anonymous (13th C. and 15th C.), "Ragemon le bon & Ragman Roll" (two games, one in French and one in English, that randomly assigned traits to different players--essentially the same as the fortune game "Le Jeu d'aventure," which has no adventure in the modern sense and instead evokes the earlier meaning to take a chance; many fortune-telling games will be included among parlor game sources, below, because they were often called games explicitly, can be found in association with parlor games, and remained parlor games into modern times--e.g. modern "cootie catchers" may date to the 17th C. and resemble "Games and Fortune Telling for New Year's Eve" in 1927)

 - Jean de Meun (early 14th C.), Le Plaisant Ieu du dodechedron de fortune (according to this dissertation but without attribution, first copied in 1356; first printed edition 1556; reprinted 1574 and 1581; and translated into English as The Dodechedron of Fortune; Or, The Exercise of a Quick Wit in 1613; fortune game in which you find a question you want it to answer, appropriate to your situation, from those found grouped into twelve "houses" at the beginning of the manual.
 On the table of the twelve houses, find the house's row and the starting cell with its matching Roman numeral.
 Counting that cell as "1," count one cell to the right until you reach the question's number, wrapping around to the left if necessary.
 Then roll 1d12, and counting the current cell as "1," count one cell downward until you reach the number on the die, wrapping around to the top if necessary.
 Finally, turn to the page indicated in that cell and look up the number on the die to find the answer, bearing in mind that "if it chance that he doe tell a lye, / That is the sport, for thee to laugh out right"--which is, in addition to it being called a game, especially good evidence that fortune games were not taken seriously)